Jordan-Prescott/Jordan-Prescott/README.md

 - 📝 I regularly write articles on [JordanPrescott.co.uk](JordanPrescott.co.uk)
 - 💬 Ask me about **Anything!
 I may not know the answer but I like to chat and learn!**
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/jordan-prescott-594761110/)
-- 📄 Know about my experiences jordanprescott.co.uk
+- 📄 Know about my experiences [JordanPrescott.co.uk](JordanPrescott.co.uk)
 - ⚡ Fun fact **When I was young I nearly lost my eye!
 No joke, ask me how it happened.**